Meeting basic needs

 Thousands of our neighbors struggle with hunger, poverty and making a better life for their families.
 Together with the South Hills community, SHIM can help.

-SHIM’s fully stocked food pantries help our neighbors put health meals on the table.
+SHIM’s fully stocked food pantries help our neighbors put healthy meals on the table.
 In 2017, SHIM provided 359,385 meals to more than 4,000 neighbors in need.

 We have three sites: SHIM Center at Bethel Park, Prospect Park Food Pantry and Baldwin United Presbyterian Church.
 SHIM’s food pantries serve people who reside in the following South Hills neighborhoods: Baldwin-Whitehall, Bethel Park, South Park, Keystone Oaks, Mt.
 Lebanon and Upper St. Clair school districts.